EGR304-2025-F-101/team101.github.io/docs/06-team-block-diagram.md

 | 7   | –           | –         | –                 | not used                |
 | 8   | Ground      | Ground    | Ground            | Ground                  |

+*Figure 2: Showing Pin Connector Table for Myles and Raj*